amanley97/amanley97.github.io/_pages/research.md

 ## Graduate Studies

 As of August 2023, I have begun the next chapter of my academic career as a Master of Science in Computer Engineering candidate at the University of Kansas, [Department of Electrical Engineering and Computer Science](https://eecs.ku.edu/).
-I am currently under the advisment of [Dr. Mohammad Alian](https://alian-eecs.ku.edu/) and do research for the [Architecture Research Group](https://arg.ku.edu/) (Est. 2023).
+I am now co-advised by [Dr. Heechul Yun](https://www.ittc.ku.edu/~heechul/) (Univ. of Kansas) and [Dr. Mohammad Alian](https://eecs.ku.edu/people/mohammad-alian) (Cornell) and am affiliated with the [Computer Systems Lab](https://www.ittc.ku.edu/~heechul/people.html).

+### The Future of Computer Architecture.
+"Mastering Computer Architecture through Guided Simulation"

-My main project will be developing an educational training platform to teach the next generation of computer architects.
+This project is developing an educational training platform to teach the next generation of computer architects.
 See more information on the project [here](https://eecs.ku.edu/eecs-professors-receive-200000-nsf-award-develop-ai-driven-computer-architecture-learning-tool).
 See information on the NSF funding [here](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2327971&HistoricalAwards=false).

+We have developed two modules that make up this project:
+* gEMA: gem5 Extended Modules API - A standardized interface developed to allow gem5 to be integrated into any external program.
+    * View the open source code [here](https://github.com/amanley97/gEMA).
+    * gEMA is under review for contribution to mainline gem5!

+* SimScholar: A GUI Platform to allow users to create and run gem5 simulations with ease.
+    * View the open source sode [here](https://github.com/amanley97/SimScholar)

+* SystemSavant: An AI model to offer system insights based on user programs
-> More updates coming soon!
+    * > Updates coming soon!

+### Shared Resource Contention in Real-Time Systems.
+"Providing Determinism and Performance through Bandwidth Regulation."

+* Background: Modern commercial-off-the-shelf (COTS) multicore processors feature advanced memory hierarchies that enhance memory-level parallelism (MLP), essential for high performance.
+However, uneven distribution of cache requests from multiple cores can lead to significant contention, affecting all cores and potentially being exploited through cache bank-aware denial-of-service (DoS) attacks to disrupt system timing predictability.

+* Objective: Our project investigates the impact of cache bank contention in multicore processors and explores mitigation strategies to ensure consistent and predictable system performance.
+By analyzing the causes and effects of contention and developing solutions to minimize it, we aim to improve the robustness and security of multicore systems.

+The design was implemented and evaluated on real hardware using an FPGA SoC Framework:

+* Hardware: Beagle-V Ahead, Raspberry Pi 4
+* Implementation Tools: FireSim, Chipyard SoC Framework
+* Analysis Tools: Cadence Genus, Innovus, Voltus
+* Benchmarks: Synthetic, SD-VBS, SPEC 2017

 ## Undergraduate Career